Project Phase Understanding its Nuances

 What is a Project Phase?

-A project phase breaks down a larger project objective into manageable and achievable objective.
-Moreover, a predetermined sequence govern commencement and end of the phase.
-Generally, completion fo project phases occur in a sequence, but can also overlap in some project situations.
+A project phase breaks down a larger project objective into manageable and achievable objectives.
+Moreover, a predetermined sequence governs the commencement and end of the phase.
+Generally, the completion of project phases occurs in a sequence, but can also overlap in some project situations.
+Therefore, the phases can be sequential, iterative, or overlapping.

 As a matter of fact, it is a good practice to divide the project into phases if the project team performs work that is unique to a part of the project.

 A project phase directly links to the development of a specific major deliverable.
-Hence, this logical splitting of goal helps division of a project into phases.
+Hence, this logical splitting of goals helps the division of a project into phases.

 Why have a project phase?